This article about famous Spanish festivals may contain affiliate/compensated links. For full information, please see my disclaimer here.

 5. Feria De Abril In Sevilla

-The Feria de Abril belongs to the Spanish celebrations, which only take place in Sevilla two weeks after the Semana Santa festival.
+The Feria de Abril takes place in Sevilla two weeks after the Semana Santa festival.
 It’s full of parades, people dressed in traditional costumes, dancing on the streets, singing, riding horses, and a lot of food.

 There are several activities throughout the week.
 One of the most famous is ‘sevillanas’, flamenco dancers.
 Watch the men dressed in traditional costumes and women in gypsy dresses passionately dancing on the streets of Sevilla.